1. Your Movie Idea

 Love,

 Betrayal, or Prejudice.
-Philadelphia, for example is a movie
+Philadelphia, for

 about prejudice;